shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

     ![](./media/smart-lower.png)

 2. Sensitivity can affect the width of the expected value range of each point.
-Now drag the **Sensitivity** slider to a larger value and notice the expected value range will be tighter and more anomolies will be reported.
+Now drag the **Sensitivity** slider to a larger value and notice the expected value range will be tighter and more anomalies will be reported.

     ![](./media/smart-larger.png)

 ### Subtask 2 : Change threshold

-Change threshold is normally used when metric data generally stays around a certain range.
+Change threshold is normally used when metric data generally stay around a certain range.
 The threshold is set according to **Change percentage**.
 The **Change threshold**  mode is able to detect anomalies in the scenarios:

 -   Your data is normally stable and smooth.
 You want to be notified when there are fluctuations.
 -   Your data is normally unstable and fluctuates a lot.
 You want to be notified when it becomes too stable or flat.